cseco/cseco/README.md

 **[⬆ back home](#home)**

 ## Careers
 Have you some youthful energy but they will not take you in because they need years of experience you don't have?
 We really need that energy here.
 If you really learnt something while at school, then [contact us](#contact-us).
 As opportunity allows, we will take you in so you can build some experience as you help us build mechatronic things.
+Then you'll also go and start your own cseco and help others grow.
 A knowledge of these will be of great help to you when applying:
 - **Operating Systems**
   - Linux